 Breadcrumbs can be frozen for at least a few months and defrost very quickly.
 I like to pick up a reduced loaf of bread from the local supermarket just to make crumbs for pennies, that can then be stored in the freezer.

-Its a British tradition to light the Christmas pudding with some hot brandy just before serving.
-If you would like to do so then check out this easy method over on Jamieoliver.com.
+- Its a British tradition to set the Christmas pudding alight with some hot brandy just before serving.

 Slow Cooker Christmas Pudding [Vegan]